 Spenser Underhill Newmark LLP is registered in England and Wales as a limited liability partnership with registered number OC 324971.
-It is authorised and regulated by the Solicitors Regulation Authority (“the SRA”) with SRA Number 450431.
-The SRA’s website is www.sra.org.uk.
-The SRA Rules can be found here.
+Our partners, Dominic Spenser Underhill and Christopher Newmark are English solicitors who offer unregulated legal services, primarily as arbitrators.
+Since our firm does not undertake regulated services, it is not regulated by the Solicitors Regulation Authority.

 We sometimes use the word “partner” to describe a member of Spenser Underhill Newmark LLP.

 The VAT Number of Spenser Underhill Newmark LLP is 84 0913436

 We take data protection and privacy seriously.
 In particular, our members are aware of the obligations under the EU General Data Protection Regulation which is often called the GDPR.